The Myth Worth Debunking First

 Why Burstiness Is the Metric That Matters Most

 In practical terms: a paragraph written by a skilled human author might contain sentences of 4, 22, 7, 31, and 9 words — a range of 27 words and high burstiness.
-A typical ChatGPT paragraph might contain sentences of 18, 21, 17, 20, and 19 words — a range of 4 words and very low burstiness.
-Claude produces intermediate burstiness — not as varied as the best human writers, but meaningfully more varied than ChatGPT.
-Per Turnitin's 2025 AI detection research, burstiness is one of the three most weighted features in its model scoring.
+A generic AI paragraph might contain sentences of 18, 21, 17, 20, and 19 words — a range of 4 words and very low burstiness.
+Claude often produces a more natural rhythm than ChatGPT in long-form prompts, but either model can become flat when the prompt is vague.

 The Transition Phrase Problem

 Another reliable signal in AI detection is overuse of a small set of transition phrases.
-ChatGPT's output disproportionately uses: "Furthermore," "It is important to note that," "In addition," "It is worth mentioning," and "In conclusion."
-These phrases appear in human writing but not with the frequency and mechanical regularity that GPT-series models exhibit.
-Claude uses a wider variety of transitional constructions and transitions more naturally through sentence structure rather than explicit connective markers.
+AI drafts often lean on: "Furthermore," "It is important to note that," "In addition," "It is worth mentioning," and "In conclusion."
+These phrases appear in human writing, but not usually with the same frequency and mechanical regularity.
+Claude often uses a wider variety of transitions in long-form drafting, while ChatGPT can be more concise and templated unless the prompt pushes against that pattern.

 Long-Form Writing: Where Claude's Context Window Changes the Analysis